-If driving through deep or standing water is unavoidable, proceed very slowly.
+If driving through deep or standing water is unavoidable, proceed very slowly especially if the depth is not known.
 Never drive through water that is higher than the bottom of the hubs (for trucks) or the bottom of the wheel rims (for cars).
+Traction or brake capability may be limited and your vehicle may stall.
+Water may also enter your engine's air intake and severely damage your engine.